Hazards, incidents and injuries

 Reporting incidents is required under NSW Work Health and Safety legislation.
 It is the responsibility of the person involved in the incident, or the person who identified the hazard to use the online incident reporting system to report hazards, near misses or injuries.
 Near misses are events that could have caused an injury but thanks to luck didn't.
 This system ensures the people responsible receive notification quickly so that an investigation can be completed and action taken to reduce the risk.
 The Health and Safety Team are also notified so they can follow up and provide assistance when required.

 Non-work related illnesses and injuries

 There is a range of support available if you have a non-work related illness or injury that impacts on your ability to carry out the inherent requirements of your role.

-With your consent, a Health and Safety Advisor will liaise with your treatment providers and you to seek feedback regarding restrictions and support that needs to be in place to ensure a safe and sustainable return to work.
+Firstly, talk to your Supervisor about your illness or injury and how it is impacted by the regular work environment or substantive duties.
+Then contact Sarah Williamson, Health & Safety Advisor, Injury Management for assistance.
+With your consent, Sarah will liaise with your treatment providers and you to seek feedback regarding restrictions and support that needs to be in place to ensure a safe and sustainable return to work.
 Where practicable, a Well to Work Plan will be developed to ensure a safe and sustainable return to work.
 This may include things like working reduced hours for a period of time, aids and equipment.